The WSoM offers private instruction in guitar, piano, and mandolin with musician Jeffree White, near downtown Washougal, WA.

 50 minutes: $40

-get a calendar month of lessons -- regardless of 4 or 5 weeks!
+get a calendar month of weekly lessons -- regardless of 4 or 5 weeks!

 Cancellation policy is strictly adhered to; makeup lessons not guaranteed.

-I understand that regular lessons over time can become cost prohibitive, so I offer a sliding scale to lower income students.
+I understand that regular lessons over time can become cost prohibitive, so I offer a sliding scale to lower income students: one full scholarship and one half-price scholarship per month, with a waiting list.
+The student must demonstrate a desire to learn.
 To apply for a scholarship for reduced cost, don't hesitate to write me.

 CANCELLATION POLICY: cancellations must be notified 3 days in advance.
 (This is actually generous -- many teachers charge a month at a time with no allowance for cancellations.)